-Single room humidifiers are designed to replace lost moisture in small spaces, but they aren’t able to affect the entire home.
-Instead of getting a room humidifier for every room, consider a whole-house humidifier.
-These provide a single, convenient source for balanced humidity that is beneficial both for people and the home itself.
+Single-room humidifiers are designed to replace dry air in small spaces, but they aren’t able to affect the entire home.
+Instead of getting a room humidifier for every room, consider a whole-house humidifier to remove the dry air in the home entirely.
+These provide a single, convenient source of balanced humidity that is beneficial both for people and the home itself.

 There are many aspects to consider when choosing a whole-house humidifier.
-This guide makes the selection process a little easier, by detailing how to find the best whole-house humidifier to replace lost moisture and restore comfort, whatever the size of the living space.
+This guide makes the selection process a little easier, by detailing how to find the best whole-house humidifier to replace dry air and restore comfort, whatever the size of the living space.
 To help make the search even easier, below are some of the best whole-house humidifiers in their respective categories.

-- BEST OVERALL: Aprilaire 500 Whole-Home Evaporative Humidifier
+- BEST OVERALL: AprilAire 500 Whole-House Evaporative Humidifier

-- BEST BANG FOR THE BUCK: Aircare 831000 Whole-House Evaporative Humidifier
+- BEST BANG FOR THE BUCK: Aircare Space Saver 831000 Whole-House Humidifier

 - BEST FOR SMALL HOMES: Vornado Evap40 Evaporative Humidifier

-- BEST FOR HARD WATER: Aprilaire 700 Whole-Home Humidifier
+- BEST FOR HARD WATER: AprilAire 700 Whole-House Evaporative Humidifier

 - BEST FAN: Honeywell Home HE280A Whole-House Bypass Humidifier

-- BEST PORTABLE: Aircare 3.6 Gallon Evaporative Humidifier
+- BEST PORTABLE: Aircare Console MA1201 Evaporative Humidifier

-- BEST CONSOLE: Aircare 5.6 Gallon Evaporative Humidifier
+- BEST CONSOLE: Aircare Credenza 696400HB Evaporative Humidifier

 How We Chose the Best Whole-House Humidifiers

-As an engineer and as someone who has installed a whole-house humidifier, I have hands-on understanding of how they function.
+As an engineer and someone who has installed whole-house humidifiers, I have a hands-on understanding of how they function.
 From all the leading manufacturers, the BobVila.com team researched the latest models to ensure we had up-to-date information.
 Feedback from customers who live with these devices day-to-day also formed an important part of our selection process.